 This dog flourished from France to Europe and within a few years, its glamor also reached America.
 In 1896, the Americans saw the French Bulldog at the Westminster Kennel Club show and their mouths were left open.
 Soon, it got the nickname “Frenchie” which is still used for this loyal and loveable dog.

 The French Bulldog is an adorable and charming dog that is well known for its wrinkled face.
-It has a compact but muscular body while the eyes are big and dark brown in color.
+It has a compact but muscular body while the eyes are big and dark brown.

 They usually come in colors like fawn, white, and cream along with the brindle patterns on the coat and black mask.
 Another unique feature of the breed is its ears and skull.
 It has bat-like ears and a flat, rounded skull.